rundeck/docs/docs/administration/key-storage/storage-plugins/vault.md

 Add the settings to the **System Configuration** module (3.4.0+ Enterprise) or `$RDECK_BASE/etc/rundeck-config.properties`.

+>Note: These settings will require a restart of Rundeck to take effect.

 * **prefix**: Vault Prefix in Vault secret backend

 ```